branner-non-code/notes/CONTENT/Python/Zero-or-one_operator_within_group_in_perl_vs_python_regex.md

 I vote for the second work-around.

-I’ve just noticed that the replacement version of regex now at PyPi addresses this issue (version ["regex 2013-06-26"](https://pypi.python.org/pypi/regex)):
+I’ve just noticed that the replacement version of regex now at PyPI addresses this issue (version ["regex 2013-06-26"](https://pypi.python.org/pypi/regex)):

 [end]